thchang/DeepSeekRL-Extended/README.md

 The key difference in my implementation is computing the GRPO loss function directly rather than using external RL libraries, and reformatting into a multi script repo.

+I hope this might help other people understand things better, and maybe provide an easier way to try out smaller scale ideas etc.

 ## Installation
 ```
 pip install -r requirements.txt